solana-foundation/developer-content/docs/advanced/actions.md

   UI with the included Action metadata, but will not allow the user to execute further actions.

-If no `links.next` is not provided, blink clients should assume the current action is final action in the chain, presenting their "completed" UI state after the transaction is confirmed.
+If `links.next` is not provided, blink clients should assume the current action is final action in the chain, presenting their "completed" UI state after the transaction is confirmed.